 Semi-automatic dissection devices constructed from an array of closely spaced blades have been available for several years.
 The merits and demerits of these devices are still being hotly debated.
 (53, 54)

-The use of stereoscopic dissecting microscopes was pioneered by Dr Robert Limmer of San Antonio, Texas in 1987 (34) but has been slow to gain acceptance.
-Apart from the sheer technical difficulty of graft preparation at high magnification, there is a considerable disruption to existing staff work-practices.
+The use of stereoscopic dissecting microscopes was pioneered by Dr. Robert Limmer of San Antonio, Texas in 1987 (34) but has been slow to gain acceptance.
+Apart from the sheer technical difficulty of graft preparation at high magnification, there is considerable disruption to existing staff work-practices.
 The number of work-hours per operation is more than doubled compared with regular mega-session work.
-This means longer hours of work or the employment of more assistants.
-Either way there is considerable disruption to the equilibrium of any Hair Replacement Clinic making the change and the possible advantages must be weighed against the disadvantages.
+This means long hours of work or the employment of more assistants.
+Either way, there is a considerable disruption to the equilibrium of any Hair Replacement Clinic making the change and the possible advantages must be weighed against the disadvantages.
 (55)